What should your daily dental hygiene routine be?

 Brush your mouth morning and night concentrating on all areas of your teeth and gums, using an electric toothbrush for maximum cleaning effect.
 Daily use of interdental brushes or floss helps remove plaque and tartar from in between your teeth.
 We recommend the use of a tongue scraper to remove any debris on your tongue.

-We don’t mind which brand you use as long as its rechargeable.
-If you don’t yet use one we can guide you on which one would be best for you and ensure you are using it correctly.
-Contact us know to arrange an appointment with our skilled hygienist team.
+We don't mind which brand you use as long as its rechargeable.
+If you don't yet use one we can guide you on which one would be best for you and ensure you are using it correctly.

 Tests have shown that electric toothbrushes are more effective at removing plaque.
 Those with heads that rotate in both directions ('oscillating' heads) are the most effective.
 Anyone can use one.
 They are particularly useful for people with limited movement of the arm or hand, such as disabled or elderly people, who often find that using a normal toothbrush does not allow them to clean thoroughly.